How to Promote An Online Course: 13 Best Practices

 - Or when they watch a video, link to a free lead magnet or give them access to a video series in exchange for their email address.

 - Throughout your site, promote your newsletter, guides, free courses and anything else that allows you to turn a visitor into a subscriber.

 Once you have their email address you can speak to them more often.
 You can specifically drive messages and content to them, rather than hoping they come to you.
 The point here isn’t to push one sales email on them after another, but rather nurture them and build their trust over time.

 Give them value, talk about your course, share your story, and ask them to share their own… email is and always has been the best way to turn a cold lead into a warm prospect.

-In essence, hosting webinars allow you to give your audience A LOT of value and to go in-depth into key topics.
+In essence, hosting webinars allows you to give your audience a lot of value and to go in-depth into key topics.
 It’s an especially valuable tool for course creators because each one of your lessons is like a mini webinar.
 Hosting live webinars gives you a chance to showcase your teaching skills and show your future students what they’ll get access to.

-A live webinar remains as valuable as it always has been (for both you and your students).
-It’s a chance for them to get direct access to you and your expertise (including a Q&A session at the end) and gives you the opportunity to not only showcase your knowledge but also promote your course.
+A live webinar is a valuable opportunity for them to get direct access to you and your expertise (including a Q&A session at the end) and gives you the opportunity to not only showcase your knowledge but also promote your course.